DotFlav/Scrext/README.md

 ### Auto Installation
 Just download and run one of the installers.
--Basic version ~500MB (only English training data) -Advanced version ~1000MB (all availble language and script data)
+- Basic version ~500MB (only English training data)
+- Advanced version ~1000MB (all availble language and script data)

 ### Manual Installation
 - make sure Python is installed, or use the Python Installer in installations/